Braking system maintenance

 - Comfort with minimum effort by the driver

 - The brake pads enable to slow down the rotation of the wheel by pitching the discs.
 There are two pads per wheel, each side of the discs.
 The wear of a brake pad varies with the number of brakings and their intensity.
-Indeed, with each braking, the friction of the pads on the disk wears the filling of these two elements.
+Each time the brakes are engaged, the friction of the pads on the disc wears the filling of these two elements.

 - The brake discs are iron elements fixed to the wheel hub.
 They are used to slow down the wheel in order to stop the vehicle.

 The ABS system (Anti-Locking System, from the German Anti blockier system) is mandatory by car manufactures since 2004.
 The goal of an ABS system is to prevent wheel lockup when braking suddenly in order to keep the car stable.
 The driver keeps control of his/her vehicle in case of urgently braking and can avoid risks of accident.